 |T1||NPN transistor with a >=1kV collector-emitter breakdown voltage||STN0214|

 The inductor is a high Q wound dust core choke with shielding to minimize EMI.
 The output voltage is set by the maximum current, which is controlled by the adjustable trimmer (R10) in the emitter lead of the STN0214.
 A lower resistor value (turning CCW) will result in higher output voltage.
 Alternatively, when only a certain type of GMT is going to be used with a PiGI module, R10 can be replaced with R10a to set the specific required voltage for the GMT.
-Please add working values for R10(a) with your particular tube to the Common Table of Geiger-Müller tubes.
+Please add working values for R10(a) with your particular tube to the common-geiger-tube-parameter.

 Each impulse will pull the selected (J1/J2) GPIO pin to ground via T3 so that it's possible to generate an interrupt which can be counted.
 This ensures the safety of the PI and also helps to prevent getting false events generated by external EMI.

 |7 V1.0 Prototypes||EUR 7,23||EUR 8,67||Hand (EUR 0)||—||EUR 15,90|

 |>= 100 V1.1||EUR 2,79||EUR 7,05||Outsourcing (TBD)||15%||TBD|

 As we can see, it scales very well with numbers and a non-profit oriented production run could bring many modules to people for less than 20 EUR.
 If it were sold for more than 25 EUR (fully assembled), someone would really be ripping people off.